 By Vaibhav Vishal May.
 22, 2017

-Mansoor Khan’s second cinematic outing, which completes 26 years today, is not just a film.
+Mansoor Khan’s second cinematic outing is not just a film.
 Jo Jeeta Wohi Sikandar is a lesson in filmmaking.
 In many ways, it is a lesson in life.

 1992 was also the year of Jo Jeeta Wohi Sikandar.